pakbin/packbin-adapter/README.md

 # packbin-adapter
-Download this module on [npm](https://npmjs.org/packages/packbin-adapter)!

 ## Description
-The `packbin-adapter` module allows you to integrate a custom artifact registry/repository for [Packbin](https://packbin.io/).
+The `packbin-adapter` module allows you to integrate a custom artifact registry/repository for [Packbin](https://github.com/packbinjs/packbin/).

 ## Installation
 Simply: